 meeting minutes means the minutes of a meeting of a council or committee in which the matter is recorded.

 9.38.
-Evidence of documents coming from a local government
+Evidence of documents coming from local government

 Evidence that a document has been given or written by or on behalf of a local government may be given by tendering what purports to be the document and purports to be signed by the mayor or president, the CEO, or any other person authorised to sign it, without proof of the signature or proof that the person signing was a person who could sign the document.

 9.39.
-Proving a document given to another party
+Proving document given to another party

 (1) In proceedings in which a document that was given to a person who is a party to the proceedings has to be proved, the person against whom it is sought to prove the document is to be regarded as having received notice to produce it.